yatesco/seafile-docs/deploy/using_mysql.md

     └── upgrade
 </pre>

-'''The benefit of this layout is that'''
+The benefit of this layout is that:

 * We can place all the config files for Seafile server inside "haiwen" directory, making it easier to manage.
-* When you upgrade to a new version of Seafile, you can simply untar the latest package into "haiwen" directory. ''In this way you can reuse the existing config files in "haiwen" directory and don't need to configure again''.
+* When you upgrade to a new version of Seafile, you can simply untar the latest package into "haiwen" directory.
+In this way you can reuse the existing config files in "haiwen" directory and don't need to configure again.

 ## Prepare MySQL Databases